-Employment projections provide job seekers, policy-makers and training providers an idea of how many jobs exist within industries and occupations and how the number of jobs are expected to change over time and what the future demand for workers will be.
+Employment projections provide job seekers, policy makers and training providers an idea of how many jobs exist within industries and occupations, how the number of jobs are expected to change over time and what the future demand for workers will be.

 Our projections show expected change in employment by industry and occupation, the current and projected employment counts, estimated growth rates and average annual openings.

 We revise the projections annually.

 We develop industry projections and convert them to occupations based on staffing patterns gleaned from occupational employment statistic surveys.
 The occupations-industry matrix displays occupational compositions for each industry for Washington state and workforce development areas.
 The matrix is created for occupational projections and is based upon an occupational employment statistics (OES) survey.
 Industry classification is based on industry control totals (ICT) definitions.

 - Short-term occupational projections